HomeBlog50 Jazz Standards You Need To Know

 “Fly Me To The Moon” – Written by Bart Howard.

-This song made it onto the pop charts several times with many popular artists over the years.
-This is one of the songs that embody the charisma and elegance of the genre.
-Its memorable melody, romantic lyricism, and accessible harmonic progression have made it a beloved standard in many music circles.
+This song embodies the charisma and elegance of jazz.
+Its memorable melody, romantic lyricism, and accessible harmonic progression have made it a beloved standard in jazz and other music circles.

 Be sure to check out: